mcellteam/cellblender_tutorials/1.0/index.rst

 =====================================

-In order to quickly show what can be done with MCell and CellBlender, we'll begin by generating a simple model and gradually add in more features.
-Our initial model will contain a cube that has diffusing surface and volume molecules that react with each other to create new molecules.
-Later, we'll add more complex reactions and surface properties.
-At that point, we'll begin to move on to some more advanced topics, like optimizing a simulation and analyzing data.
+In order to quickly show what can be done with MCell and CellBlender, we'll create a simple model with a cube that has diffusing surface and volume molecules that react with each other to create new molecules.
+Afterwards, we will visualize the molecules and plot the reaction data all from within CellBlender.
+All of this will be accomplished in sections 1-4.

 Much of the theory will be skipped over, as it's available elsewhere_.
 For a more detailed explanation of any given topic, please see the quick reference